 - 18.1.
-Employees may seek to access accrued annual or long service leave entitlements in conjunction with Parental Leave, subject to the requirements of clause 55.19 of the Agreement. - 18.2.
+Employees may seek to access accrued annual or long service leave or other accrued entitlements (except Personal / Carers Leave or Compassionate Leave) in lieu of Parental Leave, subject to the requirements of clause 62.19 of the Agreement. - 18.2.
 Employees who use annual and long service leave in conjunction with their parental leave are not entitled to access personal leave in lieu of parental leave if they or a member of their immediate family or household become ill or injured.
-This is because the employee is on parental leave, notwithstanding the agreement of the employer to allow the employee to use other accrued entitlements to extend the paid component of the absence during the period of absence from work.
+This is because the Employee is on parental leave, notwithstanding the agreement of the Employer to allow the Employee to use other accrued entitlements to extend the paid component of the absence during the period of absence from work.